tscs37/statra/statra.md

 }
 ```

-## Under the hood

-Statra defines multiple `machines` within a contract.
-At the end of each Transaction a Statra Contract is in a well-defined and assert-checked state.

-To change the state the programmer defines `transition` which can have conditions (`asserts`) and triggers.
-A trigger is normally a function call, conditions are shared as `asserts`.

-Variables and constants have to be initialized and used.
-Unused Variables or Constants cause compilation error.

-A `transition` defines a Begin-State, an End-State, any number of triggers and any number of conditions.
-Transitions must be unambiguous, meaning a transition cannot happen at the same time as any other; all transitions *from* a state must be mutually exclusive.
-A Transition is like a function.

-A contract runs as long as it's statemachine finds transitions that can be traversed as their conditions are true.
-Initially triggers are used to find "called functions" in transitions, they are represented in contract code as non-throw asserts.

-Asserts are not part of the conditions needed to traverse a transition, they are executed before the transition and can throw if an unsafe state is found.

-A `macro` defines inline code, the compiler will simply inject the code by renaming variables.
-Each macro-injection has it's own base-id for internal variables to avoid conflicts during compilation time.

-An `assert` defines conditions that must be true otherwise it throws.
-Each line is it's own condition unless the line ends with a boolean symbol like `&&`.

-Empty Asserts evaluate to `true` and do not throw.

-As `condition` defines conditions that can be true or false.
-A `trigger` is a form of condition.

-Inside a Transition normal code similar to Solidity is found with functional differences.
-Since Statra is meant to be sideeffect-less, the act of sending ether or otherwise manipulating the outside world of the state machine (even other statemachines within the contract) must be wrapped within an `unsafe` statement.

-`unsafe` code blocks are run under a mutex to prevent reentrancy problems.
-Macros cannot contain `unsafe` code and there can be at maximum one `unsafe` code block per transition.
-The unsafe code must be the last part of a transition and it cannot be the only code of a transition.

 `view` are purely functional operations.
 They cannot modify the state or any variables, it can use temporary scope-local variables.

 To work each Statra Contract *must* define the following: at least one `state`, at least one `assert`, at least one `transition`